Do you have an Attractive Model?

 Have you researched and understood your market?
 Why will people be willing to part with their hard-earned money to buy from you as opposed to your competitors?
 Can you compete on price with the ‘big boys’ (they can buy in volumes more cheaply)?

-Who is your competition?
+The competition: Who is your competition?
 Who else has similar offerings?
 Is the market saturated?
 How are or would you be different, ie what ‘differentiates’ you from your competition?
-How do you know the people want something different?
+How do you know that people want something different?
 Can you offer better value (do people want a cheaper version or do they want better quality)?
-Can you offer better service: more reliable, quicker, more friendly, more efficient, more professional, more customer-centric, with better after-sales service?
+Can you offer a better service: more reliable / quicker / more friendly / more efficient / more professional / more customer-centric / with better after-sales service?
 (How often have you seen a new restaurant opening in a place where there are several other eateries only to see it close again some months later?)

 How will prospective customers know about your business (advertising, referral business…)?
 If your market is ‘everybody’, how will you focus your promotion?